Newport County, Rhode Island

 Newport County is one of five counties located in the U.S. state of Rhode Island.
 As of the 2020 census, the population was 85,643.
 It is also one of the seven regions of Rhode Island.
 The county was created in 1703.
 Like all of the counties in Rhode Island, Newport County no longer has any governmental functions (other than as court administrative and sheriff corrections boundaries).
-All of those functions in Rhode Island are now carried out either by the state government, or by the cities and towns of Rhode Island.
-Newport County is included in the Providence-Warwick, RI-MA Metropolitan Statistical Area, which is in turn constitutes a portion of the greater Boston-Worcester-Providence, MA-RI-NH-CT Combined Statistical Area.
+All of those functions in Rhode Island are now carried out by the state government, or by the cities and towns of Rhode Island.
+Newport County is included in the Providence metropolitan area, which in turn constitutes a portion of Greater Boston.

 History

 Newport County was constituted on June 22, 1703, as one of the two original counties of the Colony of Rhode Island and Providence Plantations.
 As originally established, Newport County consisted of four towns: Portsmouth, Newport, Jamestown, and New Shoreham.
-In 1746–47, two towns, Little Compton and Tiverton, were acquired from Massachusetts.
+In 1746–1747, two towns, Little Compton and Tiverton, were acquired from Massachusetts.
 In 1856, the town of Fall River was split off from Tiverton but was ceded to Massachusetts six years later in 1862 as part of the settlement of the boundary dispute between Rhode Island and Massachusetts.
 In 1963, the town of New Shoreham was transferred to Washington County.
 County government was abolished in Rhode Island in 1842 and today remains only for the purpose of delineating judicial administrative boundaries.